What is business intelligence?

 It is crucial for any business to understand what is happening at any point of time.
 Good business intelligence highlights useful information, and tells a story.
 Instead of going just by the gut, BI helps in building data driven organizations.
 It can provide valuable and more importantly, actionable insight into any data.

-In this era of big data, businesses need a versatile BI software that would solve all their business intelligence needs.
+In this era of big data, businesses need a versatile Business Intelligence software that would solve all their requirements.
 BI software has become a vital component of any business and its processes.
 The effectiveness of any BI software lies in how easy it is to deploy, how easy it is for business users to use, how much value it provides by uncovering hidden insights, and how cost effective it is.

 Broad goals of business intelligence